Ferry from Paros to Athens (all ports)

-Normally, there is 1 weekly ferry crossing from Paros to Athens (Lavrio) year-round.
-Ferries usually depart at 11:30 and arrive at the port of Lavrio in Athens around 16:00.
-There may be more weekly crossings during the summer.
+Normally, there is 1 weekly ferry crossing (on Wednesdays) from Paros to Athens (Lavrio).
+Ferries usually depart at 12:20 and arrive at the port of Lavrio in Athens around 16:20.
+Keep in mind that this crossing is seasonal.

 Ferry Tickets, Offers & Discounts

 How much is the ferry from Paros to Athens?

 The Paros - Athens ferry price ranges from €34.90 to €71.
 The final ticket cost can be higher or lower depending on discounts, offers, seat and vessel type, destination port, as well as vehicle selection.

 On Ferryhopper, you can find all available offers for the ferry trip to Athens from Paros.
 Take a look at our ferry routes, find the lowest prices and book your ferry tickets on Ferryhopper with no hidden fees.

 Take advantage of the available discounts and travel by ferry from Paros to Athens with lower-cost ferry tickets.
 The ferry companies offer discounts of up to 50% to the following passenger categories: